ludocode/onramp/docs/virtual-machine.md

 - argument in r0: the handle of the file to close
 - return value in r0: always 0

-Closes the given file handle or input/output/error streams.
+Closes the given file handle or input/output/error stream.

+Once called, the given file handle can no longer be used by the program (though its integer value may be re-used by the VM as the return value of a subsequent call to `fopen`.)

-The VM may ignore a request to close the input, output and error streams.
+A request to close the input, output and error streams may not be meaningful on the underlying platform.
+In this case the VM may ignore it and return 0.

-This system call must return 0; an `fclose` call cannot fail.
-If the given file handle is a standard stream or is invalid, the behaviour is undefined.
+A request to close a valid file handle cannot fail.
+It must always return 0.

+If the given file handle is invalid, the behaviour is undefined.
+(The VM may return an error code in this case, but the program is already misbehaving and it is likely to ignore it; if such an error is detected it is generally better to abort the program.)